harvester/harvesterhci.io/kb/2024-02-19/booting_harvester_via_iscsi_ibt.md

 However, there are certain limited conditions that allow Harvester to be used on nodes without locally-attached bootable storage devices.
 Specifically, the use of converged network adapters (CNAs) as well as manual changes to the boot loader configuration of the installed system are required.

-# Concepts and Purpose
+## Concepts, Requirements, and Limitations

-This section provides some background concepts and describes the purpose of the procedure described in these notes.
-Further information may be found by consulting references listed at the end of this document.
+This section describes background concepts and outlines requirements and limitations that you must consider before performing the procedure.
+For more information about the described concepts, see the references listed at the end of this article.

 ## iSCSI Concepts and Terminology